Is Measles Here To Stay?

 "The 200-year history of vaccines has shown that it's always a challenge to maintain high levels of immunity because any vaccination program will inevitably become a victim of its own success," says Colgrove.
 "The better vaccines work, the more people think they don't need them anymore."

 Jonathan Lambert is a freelance science journalist based in Washington, D.C.
-You can follow him on twitter @evolambert
+You can follow him on Twitter: @evolambert.

-Note: An earlier version of this story misspelled Thomas C. Peebles' last name as Pebbles.